-Adyashanti (whose name means “primordial peace”) is an American-born spiritual teacher who has been teaching for more than 20 years.
+Adyashanti (whose name means “primordial peace”) is an American-born spiritual teacher who has been teaching for 25 years.
 His teachings include evening meetings, weekend intensives, silent retreats, live internet broadcasts, and online courses.
-He has taught throughout the US and also in Canada, the UK, the Netherlands, Denmark, Switzerland, Germany, and Australia.
-More than 30,000 people in 120 countries are connected to his website through free email subscription.
-He is the author of ten books.
+READ MORE

 We stand for racial equality and social justice.
 We are for finding actions that speak as loudly as words, perhaps even louder than words.
 And, we are for creating together a more inclusive Sangha experience for everyone.